anthonykyriakou-cloud/pay-connect/api/README.md

    - Go to Cloud Build in Google Cloud Console
    - Create a new trigger
    - Connect your repository
-   - Set build configuration to use `api/cloudbuild.yaml`
+   - Set build configuration to use `cloudbuild.yaml` (located in repository root)

 2. **Deploy automatically:**
    - Push to your main branch
    - Cloud Build will automatically build and deploy

+**Note:** The `cloudbuild.yaml` file is in the repository root, not in the `api/` folder, because Cloud Build expects it there.

 ### Option 2: Manual Deployment